Start up a New Student Organization

 3. Find a full time employee of KSU that would like to serve as the organization's advisor.

 6. The primary officers and advisor need to attend the “Getting Started” meeting to review the form submission, discuss the drafted constitution, and review the annual requirements for student organizations.
-This meeting will be scheduled by Student Activities after your “New Student Organization Registration” form is submitted & the remaining online steps are done.
+This meeting will be scheduled by Student Activities after your “New Student Organization Registration” form is submitted and the remaining online steps are done.

 RESOURCES FOR STARTING A NEW ORGANIZATION: